mrichards01/ProjectsSite/_posts/2019-03-30-legacy_code.md

     }
     catch (NullPointerException e1) {
         logError(e1);
-        // if we really need re-throw an exception then
+        // if we really need to re-throw an exception then
         // we wrap it in a new exception to be handled
         // by the caller
         throw new CustomerNotFoundException("Customer not found.", e1);